 Here are our top tips for having a greener Halloween:

 The biggest carbon footprint from Halloween comes from the millions of poor-quality, fast fashion costumes that are mass-produced every year.
 Most are made from unsustainable materials such as polyester and conventional cotton and are manufactured in countries that have poor labor standards such as China.
 Worst of all, many often don’t last more than a day before they start falling apart!

-Costume shops hire out a huge selection of amazing costumes that are better quality than any fast fashion costume.
+Costume shops hire out a huge selection of amazing costumes that are better quality than any fast fashion options.
 You can also check out your local thrift store or vintage boutique to find some great pieces or fabrics that you can repurpose into a DIY Halloween costume.
 Another fun option inspired by a clothing swap is to host a costume exchange!

 Have a creative streak?
 Why not make your own decorations!
-You can use cardboard to make a skeleton or tombstones, make spiders out of black pipe cleaners, create ghosts out of old sheets, or repurpose your toilet paper rolls to make scary bats.
-You can even put bloody hand-prints on your windows using red poster paint!
+You can use cardboard to make a skeleton or tombstones, make spiders out of black pipe cleaners, create ghosts out of old sheets, and repurpose your toilet paper rolls to make spooky (and kind of adorable) bats.
+You can even put bloody handprints on your windows using red poster paint!
 Still stuck?
 Here are 42 cheap and easy ideas for DIY Halloween decorations.

 If making your own treats is too time-consuming, there are a number of ethical alternatives to regular candy brands.
 Look for products with independent certifications such as USDA Organic, CERES, Australian Certified Organic, NASAA Certified Organic, and Fairtrade.
-Keep in mind, however, that these certifications don’t necessarily mean that the entire supply chain involved in making that candy is both socially and environmentally ethical.
+Keep in mind, however, that these certifications don’t necessarily mean that the entire supply chain involved in making that candy is both socially and environmentally sound.
 If you do choose to buy regular candy, just limit the amount you give to each child.
 Buying only what you need is better for the environment and for the kids!